-As many businesses prepare to re-open offices, buildings, and retail outlets, they need to also prepare to address the influx of PPE (Personal Protective Equipment) waste and plan for safe PPE disposal.
+As businesses reopen or prepare to reopen offices, buildings, and retail outlets, they need to also prepare to address the influx of PPE (Personal Protective Equipment) waste and plan for safe PPE disposal.

 By now, many of you would have seen photos of discarded PPE tossed on streets across the country, and you probably have seen some scattered in your neighborhood too.
 Not only is this PPE litter contaminating the environment and contributing to the plastic pollution problem (as these materials break down and end up in sewer systems or bodies of water ), but they are also a health hazard.
 Used masks, gloves and other PPE have to be safely handled and disposed of to protect people and prevent the spread of COVID-19 and other diseases.